UMBThesisLaTeX/LaTeX/README.md

 # Purpose

-Producing a master's thesis or a doctoral dissertation in LaTeX.
+A LaTeX class and template for producing a master's thesis or a doctoral dissertation.

+For now, only the _traditional format,_ with a single bibliography at the end, is supported out-of-the-box.

+It wouldn't be very difficult to use the ```chapterbib``` package to produce a document in the _multi-monograph (alternative) format._ Indeed, some people have already done that on their own with older versions of this class/template.
+I just haven't gotten around to implementing that.

 # Target  institution